Not Only Rewards But Also Constraints: Applications on Legged Robot Locomotion: Related Work

 \subsection{Control of complex robotic systems}

 In model-based control literature, engineers typically do the following to design a controller for a system: first, analyze the system's kinematic and dynamic equations; second, define heuristics or objectives and constraints that represent the desired motion; and third, design a control system with numerical optimization or simpler techniques (e.g., Proportional-Integral-Differential control) and generate control inputs.
 These approaches are effective when the system is relatively simple and the environment is almost deterministic.
 However, they become challenging when the system becomes more complex and the environmental uncertainties grow.
-Furthermore, it is difficult to design a controller when the available observations include not only proprioceptive data but also visual data such as point clouds and RGB images, because they cannot be directly included in the system equation without additional modules that transcribe them into a treatable representation.